VictoriaStetskevych/projects/02_bike_sales_alex_the_analyst/README.md

 ![](https://raw.githubusercontent.com/VictoriaStetskevych/projects/refs/heads/main/02_bike_sales_alex_the_analyst/images/05_colunm_b.png)

 I used the same method for the column C.
+Gender: M - Male, F - Female.
-Select Column C 'Gender' > Ctrl+H ('Find and Replace') Find M > Replace with Male
+Select **Column C 'Gender'** > Ctrl+H ('Find and Replace') Find M > Replace with Male
 Find F > Replace with Female
 Replace All

-Column D 'Income'.
+**Column D 'Income'**.
-I'm not going to do any changes, only remove decimals as all numbers in this column are whole numbers.
+I didn't do any changes, just removed decimals, as all numbers in this column are whole numbers.

-Column J 'Commute Distance'.
+**Column J 'Commute Distance'**.
-I'm going to change the name '10+ Miles' to 'More than 10 Miles' (Ctrl+H), as I'll help me to order properly data in Pivot Tables.
+I changed the name '10+ Miles' to 'More than 10 Miles' (Ctrl+H), as this step would help me to properly order data in Pivot Tables.

-Column L 'Age' has age data.
+**Column L 'Age'** has age data.
 All ages represented individually, not as a range.
-So, I'm going to create a new column 'Age Brackets' and divide all people in my data in different groups by age:
+So, I created a new column 'Age Brackets' and divided all people in my data in three different groups:
 < 31 - Adolescents
 31 - 54 - Middle Age
 > 55 - Old
-To do that in a new column 'Age Brackets' I will add the next formula:
+To do that in a new column 'Age Brackets' I added the next formula:
 =IF(L2>54, "Old", IF(L2>=31, "Middle Age", IF(L2<31, "Adolescents", "Invalid")))

 ![](https://raw.githubusercontent.com/VictoriaStetskevych/projects/refs/heads/main/02_bike_sales_alex_the_analyst/images/06_age_brackets.png)

 ## 5. Pivot table

+**Pivot Table 1.**

-I add a pivot table with following steps:
+I added pivot tables with following steps:<br>
-Insert > Pivot Table > Select a data range (Ctrl+A) > Insert to New Sheet
+Insert > Pivot Table > Select a data range (Ctrl+A) > Insert to New Sheet.

 ![](https://raw.githubusercontent.com/VictoriaStetskevych/projects/refs/heads/main/02_bike_sales_alex_the_analyst/images/07_add_pivot_table.png)
 Result:
 ![](https://raw.githubusercontent.com/VictoriaStetskevych/projects/refs/heads/main/02_bike_sales_alex_the_analyst/images/08_pivot_table.png)

-I add next settings for a first pivot table:
+I added next settings for a first pivot table:<br>
-Rows > Gender
+Rows > Gender<br>
-Columns > Purchased Bikes
+Columns > Purchased Bikes<br>
-Values > Income > Summarize by AVERAGE
+Values > Income > Summarize by AVERAGE<br>
 ![](https://raw.githubusercontent.com/VictoriaStetskevych/projects/refs/heads/main/02_bike_sales_alex_the_analyst/images/09_pivot_table_1.png)

-Now I add a chart for that table and add some additions to it to make the data more readable Insert > Chart > Column
+I added a chart for that table and some additions to it to make the data more readable <br>
+Insert > Chart > Column
 ![](https://raw.githubusercontent.com/VictoriaStetskevych/projects/refs/heads/main/02_bike_sales_alex_the_analyst/images/10_pivot_table_2.png)

+**Pivot Table 2.**

-Using the same steps I add a second pivot table into the same sheet.
+Using the same steps as before I added a second pivot table into the same sheet.

-I add next settings for a second pivot table:
+I added next settings for a second pivot table:<br>
-Rows > Commute Distance
+Rows > Commute Distance<br>
-Columns > Purchased Bikes
+Columns > Purchased Bikes<br>
 Values > Purchased Bikes

-Now I add a chart for that table and add some additions to it to make the data more readable Insert > Chart > Line
+I also added a chart for that table and some additions to it to make the data more readable Insert > Chart > Line<br>
 ![](https://raw.githubusercontent.com/VictoriaStetskevych/projects/refs/heads/main/02_bike_sales_alex_the_analyst/images/11_pivot_table_3.png)

+**Pivot Table 3.**

-Using the same steps I add a third pivot table into the same sheet.
+Using the same steps as before I added a third pivot table into the same sheet.

-I add next settings for a second pivot table:
+I added next settings for a second pivot table:<br>
-Rows > Age Brackets
+Rows > Age Brackets<br>
-Columns > Purchased Bikes
+Columns > Purchased Bikes<br>
-Values > Purchased Bikes
+Values > Purchased Bikes<br>

 Now I add a chart for that table and add some additions to it to make the data more readable Insert > Chart > Line